JvanKatwijk/qt-dab/README.md

  - In Qt-DAB-7.3.0 the "technical window" is incorporated in a frame in the main window, with the option to "hide" it.
 Similarly, the spectrum scope has a "carriers" window that is part of the window with as option to make it (in)visible.

+ - in Qt-DAB-7.3.0 the **configuration and control window" was completely redesigned.
+The **schedule** button is (at last) moved to the main window, the **reset** button on the main window disappeared: it turned out that restarting Qt-DAB with the same of another input device does that job in an excellent way.

  - Since Qt-DAB-7.2  the qwt library is  not used anymore for the "scopes".
 The "compass" on the display for showing transmitters  was a widget in Qwt and is not (yet) reimplemented in Qt-DAB and not visible.
 The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set  (1) background color, (2) grid color and (3) color of the curve;